musselwhizzle/Focus-Points/docs/Focus Points.md

 - The LR SDK does not support clickable images, so all control elements must be text or text buttons.
 As the plugin UI displays all Unicode 'star symbol' characters as small, hardly recognizable stars, the rating controls are represented by numbers 1–5 instead.

-- The display of tagging controls and related keyboard shortcut operation can be disabled in the plugin settings, under section `User Interface`.
+- The display of tagging controls and related keyboard shortcut operation can be disabled in the plugin preferences, under section `User Interface`.

 - Note: Tagging features use the 'LrSelection' namespace, which is only available in SDK version 6.0 and above.
 Therefore, these features is not available on LR5.7 (which is still in use by a few plugin users!).